google/slo-generator/docs/providers/opensearch.md

-# OpenSearh
+# OpenSearch

 ## Backend

-Using the `OpenSearch` backend class, you can query any metrics available in OpenSearchBackend to create an SLO.
+Using the `OpenSearch` backend class, you can query any metrics available in OpenSearch to create an SLO.

 ```yaml
 backends: